Clarion Area Agency on Aging Closed to Public

 Tuesday, March 17, 2020 @ 12:03 AM

 CLARION CO., Pa.
-(EYT) – The Clarion Area Agency on Aging has closed to the public as part of the COVID-19 mitigation.
+(EYT) – The Clarion Area Agency on Aging is closed to the public as part of the COVID-19 mitigation.

 A release from the Clarion Area Agency on Aging announced that in accordance with the directives issued by Pennsylvania State Officials, they are taking the following actions: